If you are still struggling with student debt, have you looked into teaching loan forgiveness programs?

 - Work full-time in the Peace Corps, Americorps, or a public service organization (schools qualify!) for the entire time the payments were made

-This is definitely a difficult program to qualify for, but if you are still going to be in debt in October 2017 (or when you have otherwise made 120 consecutive payments after that) and meet the above conditions, than this program is well worth looking into.
+This is definitely a difficult program to qualify for, but if you meet the above conditions, than this program is well worth looking into.
 See the PSLF certification form here.

 2) Federal Teacher Loan Forgiveness